-Professor Furniss is former Pro-Director for Research and Enterprise at the School of Oriental and African Studies, University of London.
+Graham Furniss is former Pro-Director for Research and Enterprise at the School of Oriental and African Studies, University of London.
 He writes on African oral and written literatures, specialises in the Hausa language of West Africa and is Deputy Chair of the Commonwealth Scholarship Commission as well as a past President of the African Studies Association of the UK.
-Professor Furniss chairs the British Academy’s Africa Panel and is a Trustee of the Britain-Nigeria Educational Trust.
+Graham chairs the British Academy’s Africa Panel and is a Trustee of the Britain-Nigeria Educational Trust.
 He has written five books and regularly contributes chapters to others, alongside published articles.
-Professor Furniss is the Masters’ Representative Governor.
+He is the Masters’ Representative Governor.

-An Old Harrovian, Charles Stonehill (Newlands 1971²) is resident in New York in the United States where he is Founding Partner of Green & Blue Advisors, which assists companies investing in, developing and utilising renewable energy.
+An Old Harrovian, Charles Stonehill (Newlands 1971²) is resident in New York, where he is Founding Partner of Green & Blue Advisors, which assists companies investing in, developing and utilising renewable energy.
 He is also Vice Chairman of Julius Baer AG, a Zurich-headquartered private bank.
 He also serves as a Board member of Play Magnus, the Norwegian World Chess Champion Magus Carlsen’s app, software and media company.
-For almost 40 years, Charles has commuted between the United States and the United Kingdom in various senior positions in the investment banking industry.
+For almost 40 years, Charles has commuted between the US and the UK in various senior positions in the investment banking industry.

-A current parent, Isis trained in medicine at McGill University in Montreal.
-She spent a year as an Intern in Boston before returning to the UK to complete her specialist training at St Mary's Hospital in London.
+A current parent, Isis Dove-Edwin trained in medicine at McGill University in Montreal and completed her specialist training at St Mary's Hospital in London.
 She undertook her postgraduate research at St Mark's Hospital and was appointed as a Consultant Physician and Gastroenterologist in 2005.
 She has taken a career break from clinical medicine and is now a Magistrate, and non-executive Director of a start-up services and technology company specialising in socio-economic inclusion in Sub Saharan Africa.
 Isis was appointed Governor in 2011, she is a member of the General Purposes Committee and has oversight for Health and Safety and the Medical Centre and is Chairman of the Compliance Oversight Committee.
 She is also a member of the John Lyon’s Charity Grants Committee.